Food for Special Medical Purposes

 =

-• Food and fluid thickeners are used to manage dysphagia, allowing patients to be able to consume normal food and drinks, helping to enable them to meet nutrient and fluid requirements.
+• Thickeners: Food and fluid thickeners are used to manage dysphagia, allowing patients to be able to consume normal food and drinks, helping to enable them to meet nutrient and fluid requirements.
 Dysphagia can result from many conditions including stroke, cancer, motor neurone disease (MND), etc.

 Commitment to the highest quality and safety standards